Public-Private Talent Experience (PPTE) Program

 OSD | Army | Navy | Air Force | DoD Agencies

-Hosts will learn about industry/government practices and gain strategic insights from the point of view of exchange participants working on-site.
+Hosts will learn about industry/government practices and gain strategic insights from the point of view of experience participants working on-site.
 This knowledge can be implemented to optimize operational efficiency and improve relationships with industry/government partners.
-Additionally, the exchange will broaden participants’ perspectives through exposure to operations and innovations exclusive to their detail, which can be shared with leadership and leveraged by their home organization.
+Additionally, the experience will broaden participants’ perspectives through exposure to operations and innovations exclusive to their detail, which can be shared with leadership and leveraged by their home organization.

 Who are the PPTE participants?